Blog

 older australian population proportion

 The life expectancy of older Australians is increasing.
 Australian men are now living longer than any other country in the world.
-Women are also doing well; currently second in the rank, behind Switzerland.
+Women are also doing well; they are currently ranked second, behind Switzerland.

 How should you market to the senior citizens?